StrangeDS/ViewFinderRe/README.md

 The DynamicMeshComponent should be detached when rewinding to a point before it was attached.
 The process of attaching and detaching clearly suggests using an object pool.
 - Action (A):
-Create an object pool specifically for DynamicMeshComponents.
+Create an object pool specifically for `UDynamicMeshComponent`.
 Furthermore, a rewind-compatible dynamic mesh needs to internally hold its own object pool for the mesh data (`UDynamicMesh`/`FDynamicMesh3`).
 - Result (R):
 Implemented a World Subsystem that supports object pooling for any UObject implementing the relevant interface, including pre-generation based on type.